98-100 Melton Road,

 Part-time bingo was introduced in 1964, and in 1968, the last films were screened and it became a full time Lucky 7 Bingo Club.
 Later taken over by the Rank Organisation, it became a Top Rank Bingo Club, which closed on 26th February 1989.
 The building lay empty and unused until 1991, when it was purchased by an Asian businessman and re-opened as a conference centre/banquet hall and boxing venue.

 In the late-1990’s, it began screening ‘Bollywood’ films and was converted into a 3-screen cinema, renamed Capitol Cinema.
 By February 20002, a fourth screen was proposed, but this proved to be a false claim, as the Capitol Cinema was closed in late-February 2002.
 The building stood empty and unused until 2007, when it was renovated and reopened as the Leicester Colosseum, a 500-seat venue for wedding banquets and conferences/exhibitions, located in the former circle, and a shopping mall containing 32 units in the former stalls area.
-By April 2017 the building is unused and ‘For Sale’.
+By April 2017 the building is unused and ‘For Sale’ and nothing had changed by 2020.